BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Thermal Conductivity.md

 type: "Property Words"
 ---

-The ability of a material to conduct/transfer heat.
+definition:: The ability of a material to conduct/transfer heat. example:: A cooking pan needs to have high thermal conductivity to transfer the heat from a possibly uneven source (the flame or induction plate) evenly to the food.